 A Brief History of the Marque

-The miniscule folding motorcycle small enough to fit in a 130 cm long, 35 cm high and 30 cm wide container.
+The miniscule folding motorcycle was designed to fit into a 130 cm long, 35 cm high and 30 cm wide standard airdrop container.
 Prototypes were built in 1942 in Scotland, and it seems likely that it was the first motorcycle to be tested by dropping it from an aeroplane.

-Sources: welbike.net et al
+Sources: welbike.net, Wikipedia EN et al

 If you have a query about vintage British machines, please contact us